remiel-undead/stellafracta.com/index.md

 ![Unnamed Violin Ridero Cover Official.jpg](/public/img/Unnamed_Violin_Ridero_Cover_Official.jpg)

-Victor, a New York nightclub musician, is stalked by a masked man in a cape who wants to take from him the Unnamed Violin of the Architect, an heirloom.
+Victor, a nightclub musician in New York City, is stalked by a man in a mask and a cloak wanting to take from him the Unnamed Violin of the Architect, an heirloom.
-Everyone has gone mad about the Fractured Star cult, the center of the multivariant Universe, everyone wants to get immortality in the numerous versions of parallel realities—with the violin.
+Everyone has gone crazy about the cult of the Fractured Star, the center of the Multiverse, everyone wants to gain eternal life in many variants of parallel worlds—with the violin.

 A chain of fatal events—and Victor becomes a player of the cruel Game, falls in love with the stranger, learns family secrets with the power of music.

-**Genre:** Thriller / Fantasy / Love story / Modern prose
+**Genre:** Thriller / Visionery fiction / Love story / Modern prose

 **Size:** Novel